terminalnode/mrfreeze/README.md

 * **!temp**     - DMs a help message regarding the automatic temperature conversion.
 Does no conversion of it's own.
 * **!rules**    - Displays one, several or all rules depending on how the command is executed.
 * **!quote**     - Add, delete, and read random quotes.
+* **!vote**      - Creates a vote where users vote by reacting with specified emoji.
+* * This does not work with nitro emojis, but does work with server emojis.

 ### Silly commands
 * **!mrfreeze**  - Posts a MrFreeze-quote with user instead of Batman and server instead of Gotham.